Christianity in Kazakhstan: History

 Before the conquest of Genghis Khan there used to be a minority of Nestorians in the Kazakh region.
+A bishop's see existed in the town of Merv in the year 334 and Nestorian visitors were in the country when Marco Polo arrived in the late 13th century.

 By the time Kazakhstan was conquered by Genghis Khan, most of the Naimans were Christians.
 They remained so after the Mongol conquest and were among the second wave of Christians to enter China with Kublai Khan.
 Meanwhile, the Naimans who settled in the Western Khanates of the Mongol Empire were all eventually converted to Islam.

+A Franciscan monk, William of Rubruck travelled around Kazakhstan in 1254.
+He met Möngke Khan and Sartaq Khan (great-grandson of Genghis Khan); both men converted to Christianity.
+A few years later Pope Nicholas III established the Diocese of Kipciak.

+Russian Orthodoxy arrived in the country in the 18th and 19th centuries.